 Council's High Environmental Value (HEV) vegetation was identified and mapped in 2017 using the methodology required by the Office of Environment and Heritage (OEH) data model.
 HEV vegetation comprises 43% of the Byron Shire (including National Park estates) and as such, is under increasing pressure from development and tourist visitation.

-With approximately 83% of the Shire zoned as rural, this part (B1.2) of the DCP will mainly apply to those lands, except where HEV vegetation exists within non-rural areas.
-Where development is not proposed, DCP Chapter B2 Tree and Vegetation Management will apply.
+With approximately 83% of the Shire zoned as rural, this part (B1.2) of this DCP will mainly apply to those lands, except where HEV vegetation exists within non-rural areas.

+Note: Where development is not proposed, vegetation is managed by the provisions of DCP Chapter B2 Tree and Vegetation Management.